The current view of PDA is that it is an anxiety driven need to remain in control.

 But anxiety can be seen in many forms and the way we understand it, makes a big difference to how insightful and compassionate we are in navigating it.

-When we look at anxiety through a Polyvagal lens, it becomes much clearer and for me the most fully applicable to PDA.
+When we look at anxiety through a Polyvagal lens, it becomes much clearer and for me most fully applicable to PDA.

 Through a Polyvagal lens, anxiety is; an overactive neuroception system.

 When we talk about differently wired brains and start to become really curious about the neuroscience of PDA, we come face to face with how a brain wired for protection can present.

 Protective responses in the form of the Five Fs, have been set out in one of my earlier articles here:

 I hypothesised in my article linked above that highly sensitive Neuroception may be at the heart of PDA, which I absolutely believe it to be.
-The narrative only covers the very early stages of this area of enquiry however, and needs to be quite considerably expanded in order to present all of the layers required for a neurobiological formulation of PDA.
+This article only covers the very early stages of this area of enquiry however, and needs to be quite considerably expanded in order to present all of the layers required for a neurobiological formulation of PDA.

-One of the key benefits of doing this, is that it allows us to start to build a respectful friendship with our own autonomic nervous system.
-This then crucially allows us to see, feel and experience the relationship between our own nervous system and another’s.
+One of the key benefits of doing this, is that it allows us to start to build a respectful friendship with our own autonomic nervous system, and crucially to see, feel and experience how interconnected our nervous systems are.